sharyar/ece-910-report/README.md

 # ece-910-report
-ECE 910 Report for COMET and GPT2-XL Project
+ECE 910 Report for COMET and GPT-2 XL Project